 This Know Your Rights Q+A was created by the ACLU to help individuals nationwide to understand their rights in response to police searches and arrests.
-The Kansas Racial Justice Network has re-published this guidance with Kansas-specific law in order to help Kansans better understand their rights and to serve as a specific reference guide in the event of a police encounter in our State.
+The guidance below includes Kansas-specific law in order to help Kansans better understand their rights and to serve as a specific reference guide in the event of a police encounter in our state.

 Q: Do I have to answer questions asked by law enforcement officers?